 The engine must be stopped before adjusting cutting height.
-Disengage the blade clutch (PTO), stop the engine, and remove the ignition key.
+Disengage the blade clutch (PTO), engaging the parking brake stop the engine, and remove the ignition key.
 Wait for all movement to stop before getting off the seat.

 Cutting height is adjusted by positioning the four (4) retainer hitch pins in a series of six vertical holes on the deck support pins.
 Lift handles have been provided on each end of the deck to assist in raising the deck while positioning the hitch pins.
 Cutting heights range from 1.5 in.
-(38 mm) [top holes] to 4.5 in.
-(114 mm) [bottom holes] in 1/2 in.
+(38 mm) [top holes] to 4 in.
+(102 mm) [bottom holes] in 1/2 in.
 (13 mm) increments.